kexiZeroing/kexiZeroing.github.io/src/posts/js-observer-apis.md

 The `IntersectionObserver(callback, options)` constructor creates and returns a new `IntersectionObserver` object.

-The callback function which is called when the percentage of the target element is visible crosses a threshold.
+The callback function is called when the percentage of the target element is visible crosses a threshold.
 The callback receives two parameters:
 1. An array of objects, each describing the intersection between the target element and its root container at a specific moment of transition.
 2. The `IntersectionObserver` for which the callback is being invoked.